 But while time spent with young people —supporting, inspiring and helping them to achieve—seems like a source of happiness, the hidden key to job satisfaction could be stepping into a role that offers you greater influence.
 To reinvigorate your love of teaching, it may make sense to advance your own qualifications, and pursue other ways to help students outside the classroom.

 Looking to make a real difference?
 Time to lead

 Looking towards leadership positions can help great teachers harness their passion in ways that are more effective and rewarding on a grander scale.
 Have you ever felt restricted in your ability to contribute to students’ learning outcomes and wellbeing?
 How about the professional learning culture within your school?

 Changing the culture and systems within a school can rarely be achieved without seeking a promotion into roles such as head of faculty, curriculum coordinator or principal.
 A recent research report from the Australian Institute for Teaching and School Leadership about the challenges and rewards of becoming a principal, highlights that principals often report higher rates of job satisfaction than other educators.
-They feel more accomplished and positive about their work—but why?
 It’s usually attributed to the positive impact their work can have on students and families: they can see more clearly how they are making a difference.
 Yes, it does mean more responsibility—but it also means better pay and more say, without diminishing your sense of purpose.

 Equip yourself to address educational challenges

 The impact of educators matters more than ever.
 CEO of the Australian Council for Educational Research Professor Geoff Masters authored a policy update in May 2016 to outline five challenges in Australian school education.
 Masters pointed to the fact that many students are falling behind and not meeting minimum standards, in part due to the inequitable distribution of quality leadership and ineffective day-to-day practices.